Who Are The Lawmakers Boycotting Donald Trump’s Inauguration And What Are Their Reasons?

 In just a few days, President-elect Donald Trump will officially be the president of the United States of America.
-A lot of Trump supporters are very enthusiastic about the inauguration, however, many lawmakers, all of which are Democrats, are not so happy about it.
+A lot of Trump supporters are very enthusiastic about the inauguration, however, many lawmakers, all of whom are Democrats, are not so happy about it.

 A growing number of these lawmakers have expressed their plans to boycott the inauguration of Donald Trump.
-The boycott followed after a Donald Trump took to twitter to fire back against Democrat Rep. John Lewis after he said that he does not see Donald Trump as a “legitimate President.”
+The boycott followed after Donald Trump took to twitter to fire back against Democrat Rep. John Lewis after he said that he does not see Donald Trump as a “legitimate President.”

 Based on the report by Times, here is a list of the lawmakers that will ditch the inauguration of Donald Trump and the reason they cited for not going.